65 Best Books for 5 Year Olds To Read in 2023

 Young readers will dive into these easy first books and build confidence as they read.

-63. Waiting Is Not Easy! by Mo Willems (Ages 3-6)
+50. Waiting Is Not Easy! by Mo Willems (Ages 3-6)

 *#1 Best Seller & Award Winning Book

-This book is engaging through humor, great for early reading, AND explores a great life lesson.
 Piggie has a surprise for Gerald.
 But Gerald soon finds that waiting.
 Is.
 Not.
 Easy.

-Find out here >>
+Find your copy here >>

 Related Posts: For more books your child will love, check out the best reading books for 4 year olds & good 6 year old reading books >>